JuliaNLSolvers/Optim.jl/docs/src/algo/adam_adamax.md

 # Adam and AdaMax
 This page contains information about Adam and AdaMax.
+Notice, that these algorithms do not use line search algorithms, so some tuning of `alpha` may be necessary to obtain sufficiently fast convergence on your specific problem.
 ## Constructors
 ```julia
 Adam(;  alpha=0.0001,